-2017 was a busy year for public companies with their efforts to adopt ASC 606, Revenue from Contracts with Customers.
-Alas, there’s no time to rest with ASC 842, Leases, coming up for adoption by the beginning of 2019.
+The last few years were busy for companies with their efforts to adopt ASC 606, Revenue from Contracts with Customers.
+Alas, there’s no time to rest with ASC 842, Leases, coming up for adoption for private companies by the beginning of 2021.

-One important lesson we’ve learned from implementing ASC 606 with our customers is that it’s never too early to begin working on implementations of new standards, especially when a change is so significant across all companies and industries.
-Unfortunately, our discussions with companies and reviews of public company 10-K forms indicate that many companies are still coming up to speed on ASC 842 and attempting to assess the impact it will have on their leases.
+One important lesson we’ve learned from implementing ASC 842 with our customers is that it’s never too early to begin working on implementations of new standards, especially when a change is so significant across all companies and industries.
+Unfortunately, our discussions with private companies indicate that many companies are still coming up to speed on ASC 842 and attempting to assess the impact it will have on their leases.

 Adoption of new standards is always challenging, and ASC 842 is no different.
 From understanding the nuances of the new technical guidance to educating non-accountants within an organization to help define potential impacts and designing new process and modifying or implementing systems to address the new requirements—there is a lot to do!
 We encourage companies to accelerate their efforts to understand and digest the standard and even consider early adoption so that the heavy lifting of data collection and disclosures is completed before the madness at year end.